Frequently asked questions about data protection in Azure Information Protection

 When I share a protected document with somebody outside my company, how does that user get authenticated?

 By default, the Azure Rights Management service uses an Azure Active Directory account and an associated email address for user authentication, which makes business-to-business collaboration seamless for administrators.
-If the other organization uses Azure services, users will already have accounts in Azure Active Directory, even if these accounts are created and managed on-premises and then synchronized to Azure.
+If the other organization uses Azure services, users already have accounts in Azure Active Directory, even if these accounts are created and managed on-premises and then synchronized to Azure.
 If the organization has Office 365, under the covers, this service also uses Azure Active Directory for the user accounts.
 If the user’s organization doesn’t have managed accounts in Azure, users can sign up for RMS for individuals, which creates an unmanaged Azure tenant and directory for the organization with an account for the user, so that this user (and subsequent users) can then be authenticated for the Azure Rights Management service.

 The authentication method for these accounts can vary, depending on how the administrator in the other organization has configured the Azure Active Directory accounts.
 For example, they could use passwords that were created for these accounts, multi-factor authentication (MFA), federation, or passwords that were created in Active Directory Domain Services and then synchronized to Azure Active Directory.